-(3) This column represents service-based RSU awards granted to the named executive officers during 2016 pursuant to the Company's 2007 Stock Incentive Plan, including regular annual grants and a one-time grant of 70,000 RSUs to Mr. Story described in the section Compensation Discussion and Analysis - Equity Awards above.
-The regular service-based RSUs and Mr. Story's grant vest in four equal annual installments commencing in the year following the date of grant.
+This column represents service-based RSU awards granted to the named executive officers during 2017 pursuant to the Company's 2007 Stock Incentive Plan.
+The service-based RSUs vest in four equal annual installments commencing in the year following the date of grant.